bradleeriley/public_scripts/Discord/Elobot/README.md

 If you need additional help creating a bot through Discord's developer portal, follow this tutorial: https://discordpy.readthedocs.io/en/latest/discord.html

+### Getting Started

+1. Add an allowed role with `!allowedrole roleMention`.
+You must be in this role to run commands that touch the leaderboard.
+If you are not in an allowed role you can't do much.
+Example: `!addrole @Organizer`

+2. Add teams with their starting elo. `!addteam roleMention elo`
+Example: `!addteam @Reliquary 2400`

+3. Add matches! `!addmatch team Score-Score team`
+Example: `!addmatch @Reliquary 3-0 @Divinity` or `!addmatch Reliquary 3-0 Divinity`

+4. Enable the auto updating leaderboard (disabled by default). `!hideboard true/false`
+Example: `!hideboard false`
+Note: If you want the leaderboard to stay hidden, you can view the leaderboard still with the command `!board`.

+5. See the stats of a team. `!showstats roleMention`
+Example: `!showstats @Reliquary` or `!showstats Reliquary` or `!showstats "Apemen A"`

+You can also see the command log with `!showlog` to see what was ran and when.
+View the match history of a team with `!showhistory roleMention`.
+If a team disbands or needs to be removed, make sure to use `!removeteam roleMention` to remove them.
+Lastly, you can simulate elo results without them changing the leaderboard with the command `!simulmatch team Score-Score team`, like `!simulmatch Reliquary 3-0 Divinity`.

 ## Command examples

 #### !showstats